-With all the hoopla going on regarding the and the Touch, many people are confused as to what they should call the browser on it.
+With all the hoopla going on regarding the iPhone and the iPod Touch, many people are confused as to what they should call the Safari browser on it.
 There is more than one hint that it ought to be called “Mobile Safari”, but whatever people settle on, calling a site “Optimized for Mobile Safari” is a bit of a mouthful.

-Never mind that the whole point of is that there is no need to have optimized sites for it – geeks in pursuit of coolness (and ultimately futile efforts like duplicating a native UI in HTML) can be utterly clueless in an almost endearing fashion…
+Never mind that the whole point of Safari is that there is no need to have optimized sites for it – geeks in pursuit of coolness (and ultimately futile efforts like duplicating a native UI in HTML) can be utterly clueless in an almost endearing fashion…

 Anyway, I think I have a solution for the naming problem.
 Just call the things “iPads” and be done with it.

-After all, that is what the Touch does in browsing mode – it works like a web pad.
-And I don’t think we’ll be seeing only two variations on the platform (in the fullness of time, of course) – might well come up with something the size of an A5 (or, for those of you hankering after the elusive tablet, an A4) sheet and run the exact same OS and UI on it.
+After all, that is what the iPod Touch does in browsing mode – it works like a web pad.
+And I don’t think we’ll be seeing only two variations on the platform (in the fullness of time, of course) – Apple might well come up with something the size of an A5 (or, for those of you hankering after the elusive Apple tablet, an A4) sheet and run the exact same OS and UI on it.

 Yes, the sky’s the limit, and we’ll all be surfing around on iPads soon.